Jérémy Grégoire: Amateur

 United States Hockey League (USHL) and Quebec Major Junior Hockey League (QMJHL) Draft.
 He was eventually drafted in the 2011 USHL Draft by the Indiana Ice as well as by the Chicoutimi Saguenéens in the 2011 QMJHL Draft.
 Despite many playing options available, including university, he eventually chose to play in the QMJHL while continuing his studies.

 In his rookie season with the Chicoutimi Saguenéens, Grégoire played in 61 games and collected 30 points.
 As an assistant captain for the Saguenéens during the 2012–13 season, he accrued 15 points in 35 games before being traded to the Baie-Comeau Drakkar alongside Francis Desrosiers, in exchange for Loïk Léveillé, Thomas Gobeil, and two draft picks in 2013 and 2014.
 He recorded 17 points in 27 games while with the Baie-Comeau Drakkar and was eventually drafted 176th overall by the Montreal Canadiens in the 2013 NHL Entry Draft.

 On June 5, 2014, Grégoire was awarded the Guy Lafleur Award of Excellence as the player who had a great hockey performance combined with academic success.
 He ended the 2013–14 season second among all Drakkar players with 69 points, while also maintaining a high grade point average at Cégep de Baie-Comeau and contributing to the community.
-Grégoire later donated the $5,000 scholarship prize from receiving the award to runnerup Dominic Talbot-Tassi.
+Grégoire later donated the $5,000 scholarship prize from receiving the award to runner-up Dominic Talbot-Tassi.
 He also won the Marcel Robert Trophy as Scholastic Player of the Year and was awarded a $500 scholarship by Fondation sport-études (Sports Study Foundation) for his academic achievements.
-On July 1, 2014, Grégoire signed a three-year entry level contract with the Canadiens.
+On July 1, 2014, Grégoire signed a three-year entry-level contract with the Canadiens.

 In his last season in the QMJHL, Grégoire was named captain of the Drakkar but he injured his wrist while attending the Canadiens training camp and required surgery.
 After his surgery in October, the team announced he was expected to miss six to eight weeks to recover.
 He returned to the lineup on December 27 against the Quebec Remparts after missing three months.
 Although his playing time was limited due to the surgery, he ended the season with 41 points and the Marcel Robert Trophy for the second time.